pingcap/docs/information-schema/information-schema-tidb-trx.md

 * `ID`: The transaction ID, which is the `start_ts` (start timestamp) of the transaction.
 * `START_TIME`: The start time of the transaction, which is the physical time corresponding to the `start_ts` of the transaction.
 * `CURRENT_SQL_DIGEST`: The digest of the SQL statement currently being executed in the transaction.
-* `CURRENT_SQL_DIGEST_TEXT`: The normalized SQL statement currently being executed by the transaction, that is, the SQL statement without parameters and format.
+* `CURRENT_SQL_DIGEST_TEXT`: The normalized SQL statement currently being executed by the transaction, that is, the SQL statement without arguments and format.
 It corresponds to `CURRENT_SQL_DIGEST`.
 * `STATE`: The current state of the transaction.
 The possible values ​​include:
     * `Idle`: The transaction is in an idle state, that is, it is waiting for the user to input a query.
     * `Running`: The transaction is executing a query.